LoveYaGuts Travel Driving Creek Railway Tours, Coromandel

 Price $47

-Frederick the Potter took our 1.5hour session, he taught us the basics of how to throw clay on a pottery wheel, and the hand techniques used to get the clay to a base shape where we were then able to make almost anything we wanted.
+Frederick the Potter took our 1.5hour session at Driving Creek, he taught us the basics of how to throw clay on a pottery wheel, and the hand techniques used to get the clay to a base shape where we were then able to make almost anything we wanted.
 As long as it was somewhat of a bowl shape.
 Frederick was super patient and willing to help when our clay started looking a bit legless, if it wasn’t for him I think my teacup would’ve resembled a Childs homemade ashtray art project.

 After making two items each, we left the clay to dry and our glazed creations arrived in the post 3 weeks later!
 My teacup, Pauls’ coffee mug and a small bowl each.